SpECTRE

 .
 Please see those functions in the source tree for more details on how to use them.

-SpECTRE's implementation of Formaline is based on, but distinct in implementation from, the original design by Erik Schnetter and Christian Ott, which embeds an archive of the source tree into the executable.
+SpECTRE's implementation of Formaline is based on, but distinct in implementation from, the original design which embeds an archive of the source tree into the executable.
 The original design creates a C/C++ file with a function that returns an array/vector of char

 s (a byte stream).
 However, this results in a very large source file (50MB or more), which is very slow to compile and ends up more than doubling the link time.
 Instead, SpECTRE's Formaline implementation uses the linker ld